acham1/blog/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 Some topics are so interesting, but I struggle to follow through on learning.

-I hope this blog keeps me to diligent and honest, sharing some cool snippets along the way.
+I hope this blog keeps me diligent and honest, sharing cool snippets along the way.

+-- Alan